Working as a Licensed Practical Nurse (LPN)

 What Does LPN Stand For?

-Licensed Practical Nurse (LPNs), also known in some states as Licensed Vocational Nurses (LVNs - CA & TX).
+Licensed Practical Nurse (LPN), also known in some states (California and Texas) as Licensed Vocational Nurses (LVNs).

 What the LPN does depends on the “scope of practice” laws in the state where you work.
 Each state board of nursing regulates what the LPN can and cannot do.
-In general, LPN's provide patient care in a variety of settings within a variety of clinical specializations.
-LPN's usually:
+LPNs generally provide patient care in various settings within many clinical specializations under the direction of registered nurses and physicians.
+LPNs usually:

 • Administer oral and intravenous medications